sunpy/ndcube/joss_paper/paper.md

 `ExtraCoords` provides a mechanism for storing coordinate transformations that are supplemental to the primary WCS transformations.
-This can be very useful if, say, we have a spectral image cube whose images were taken at slightly different times, but whose WCS does not include time.
+This can be very useful if, say, we have a spectral image cube whose images were taken at slightly different times but whose WCS does not include time.
 In this case `ExtraCoords` can be used to associate an `astropy.time.Time` object with the spectral axis without having to manually construct a new WCS, a potentially complicated task even for experiences users.
 `ExtraCoords` supports both functional and lookup-table-based transformations.
-It can therefore also be used for holding an alternative set of coordinate transformations to those in the primary WCS and used interchangeably.
+It can therefore also be used as an alternative set of coordinate transformations to those in the primary WCS and used interchangeably.

 By contrast, `GlobalCoords` supports scalar coordinates that apply to the whole `NDCube` rather than any of its axes, e.g. the timestamp of a 2-D image.
 WCS requires that all coordinates are associated with at least one array axis, hence the need for `GlobalCoords`.
-When an axis is dropped from an `NDCube` via slicing, e.g. a 2-D image sliced from a 3-D image stack, the values of the dropped coordinates at the relevant location along the dropped axis are automatically added to the associated `GlobalCoords` object.
+When an axis is dropped from an `NDCube` via slicing, the values of the dropped coordinates at the relevant location along the dropped axis are automatically added to the associated `GlobalCoords` object, e.g. the timestamp of a 2-D image sliced from a space-space-time cube.
 Thus coordinate information is never lost due to slicing.

 `NDCube` objects are always instantiated with associated `ExtraCoords` and